richardverheyen/jobhound/app/api/create-scan/v1-prompt.md

 ## Processing Instructions:

+0. Carefully scan the job description and requirements and identify a list of hard skills and soft skills that are relevant to the job posting.
+Hard skills are specific technical abilities, tools, programming languages, methodologies, certifications, or technical knowledge areas.
+Examples include: software development languages (Python, Java), tools (Excel, Photoshop), methodologies (Agile, DevOps), technologies (AWS, microservices), or industry-specific technical knowledge (data analytics, circuit design).
+Soft skills are interpersonal and transferable attributes such as communication, leadership, teamwork, problem-solving, adaptability, time management, creativity, and emotional intelligence.
+Remember this list of hard skills and soft skills for use in the one-to-many fields in your analysis.

 1. Iterate through each field in the `fieldDefinitions` array.

 2. For each field, carefully analyze the resume according to the prompt in the field's `fieldContext.prompt`.